tylertrimble/viswaternet/docs/gettingstarted.rst

 Getting Started
 =======

-To get started, import both viswaternet and matplotlib.pyplot:
+To get started, import both VisWaterNet and matplotlib.pyplot:

 .. code:: python

     import viswaternet as vis
     import matplotlib.pyplot as plt

-Next, initialize a matplotlib figure and viswaternet model.
-For example purposes we use the CTown network included in the Examples folder:
+Next, initialize a Matplotlib figure and VisWaterNet model.
+For example purposes, we use the CTown network included in the Examples folder:

 .. code:: python